Tristesse Lyrics in English Zaho de Sagazan

 Sadness hates me

-And certainly not the other way around
+And definitely not the other way around

-Except for my creative impulses
+Except my creative urges

 I control everything else